symfony/symfony-docs/security/remember_me.rst

 ``samesite`` (default value: ``null``)
-    If set to ``strict``, the cookie associated with this feature will not be send along with cross-site requests, even when following a regular link.
+    If set to ``strict``, the cookie associated with this feature will not be sent along with cross-site requests, even when following a regular link.

 ``remember_me_parameter`` (default value: ``_remember_me``)
     The name of the form field checked to decide if the "Remember Me" feature